Why Storytelling is the Most Powerful Way to Connect With Your Audience

 We had to build emotional scaffolding: we worked on creating emotional safety not just for the audience, but for her.
 We explored her story like a map identifying the places that felt tender and the ones that felt strong.
 Instead of trying to “push through” the difficult parts, we developed gentle language that held the weight of her experiences without re-triggering the wound.

-The goal isn’t to avoid emotion it’s to hold it wisely.
-To build a frame around the story so it becomes something she owns, not something that owns her.
+The goal wasn’t necessarily to avoid emotion it was to hold it wisely and build a frame around the story so it became something she owned rather than something that owned her.

 Next